1901–02 Rangers F.C. season

 The 1901–02 season is the 28th season of competitive football by Rangers.

 Overview

 Rangers played a total of 22 competitive matches during the 1901–02 season.
 The club successfully defended the league championship, finishing two points ahead of Celtic.
-From the eighteen league matches played the team registered thirteen wins.
+In 18 league matches, the team registered 13 wins.

-The Scottish Cup campaign was ended in the semi-final at the hands of Hibernian after a 2–0 home defeat.
+Their Scottish Cup campaign came to an end in the semi-final at the hands of Hibernian after a 2–0 home defeat.

 Results

 All results are written with Rangers' score first.